10up/gutenberg-best-practices/training/Block-Based-Themes/01-overview.md

 # 1. Anatomy of a Block Based Theme

-Block Based Themes _(sometimes referred to as Full Site Editing or FSE for short)_ are a new way of building WordPress themes.
+Block Based Themes (sometimes referred to as Full Site Editing or FSE for short) are a new way of building WordPress themes.
 Instead of using PHP templates, you build your theme using blocks.
 This means that everything in your theme is a block, from the header to the footer, and everything in between.

-In this lesson, we'll take a look at the anatomy of a block based theme, and how you can start building your own.
+In this lesson, we'll take a look at the anatomy of a block based theme and how you can start building your own.

 ## The Basics

 Even though it might seem like a big change, building a block based theme is not that different from building a traditional theme.
 The main difference is that instead of using PHP templates, you use HTML template files that contain block markup.
 These files are stored in a `templates` folder in your theme.

 Everything else is pretty much the same.
-Any theme still requires a `style.css` file for the theme metadata, and a `functions.php` file for any custom functions or hooks, and so on.
+Any theme still requires a `style.css` file for the theme metadata and a `functions.php` file for any custom functions or hooks.

 You can think of block based themes as a superset on top of traditional themes.
-If you look at the template hierarchy in WordPress (e.g. `index.php`, `single.php`, `page.php`, etc.), the introduction of block based themes doesn't change that.
+If you look at the template hierarchy in WordPress (`index.php`, `single.php`, `page.php`, etc.), the introduction of block based themes doesn't change that.
 Instead of `index.php`, you now have `templates/index.html`, and so on.
 The same rules apply, but instead of PHP files, you use HTML files.
-The cool part here is that technically speaking you can even still use PHP files.
-The template hierarchy will look for `.html` files first, and then fall back to `.php` files if it can't find an `.html` version.
+Technically you can even still use PHP files: the template hierarchy will look for `.html` files first, and then fall back to `.php` files if it can't find an `.html` version.

 ![Block Based Theme File Structure](../../static//img/fse-template-hierarchy.png)